Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Proof of Theorem

 Then Theorem \ref{t:parshin-generic-emptiness-higher-dimension} applied for $B_0= B \setminus W$ tells us that $A(K)$ and thus $R \subset A(K)$ contains only finitely many $(W, \DD)$-integral points, since $\Tr_{K/ \C} (A)=0$.
 On the other hand, as $I(R, \DD) \subset W$, every $P \in R$ is an $(W, \DD)$-integral point.
 It follows that $R$ must be a finite subset, which is a contradiction to the assumption that $R$ is infinite.
 Hence, $I(R, \DD)$ is not analytically closed in $B$ and in particular, it must be infinite.
 The proof of (i) is thus completed.
 Observe that the same argument proves also (iii).

-Since the set of limit points of any subset is closed, it is clear that $I(R, \DD)_\infty$ is closed in the analytic topology.
+The set of limit points $I(R, \DD)_\infty$ is closed in the analytic topology.
 For (ii), suppose also on the contrary that $I(R, \DD)_{\infty}$ is countable.
-Then~(i) implies that the closure

-is a countable and analytically closed subset of $B$.
+Then~(i) implies that $\overline{I(R, \DD)}=I(R, \DD) \cup I(R, \DD)_{\infty} $ is a countable and analytically closed subset of $B$.
 Therefore, the same argument as above shows that $R$ is a finite subset of $A(K)$ which is again a contradiction.
 This proves (ii). \end{proof}